9th April 2019

 The C/A Judgment is here.

-Gavin Kealey QC, Simon Goldstone and Henry Moore appeared for the successful respondent, instructed by Christopher Webber and Kate Wakeham of Squire Patton Boggs UK LLP.
+Gavin Kealey KC, Simon Goldstone and Henry Moore appeared for the successful respondent, instructed by Christopher Webber and Kate Wakeham of Squire Patton Boggs UK LLP.

 For help and advice talk to a member of our clerking team.
 They can advise on the best options for your matter.